What Is A Warranty Deed And How Does It Benefit Home Buyers?

 Warranties, guarantees and disclosures in a general warranty deed mean that if there’s a title defect, the new owner can hold the former owner responsible.
 In general, it means the current owner/grantee can sue the previous owner/grantor for any losses.

-Here are answers to some of the commonly asked questions regarding warranty deeds and how they affect home buyers.
+Here are answers to some commonly asked questions regarding warranty deeds and how they affect home buyers.

 Regardless of the deed, virtually all lenders will require a title search.
 During this step, an attorney or title company will search public records and legal records to determine who owns the property and whether there are any liens or judgments against it.

-Title insurance is going to pay for all costs arising from a title claim.
+Title insurance will pay for all costs arising from a title claim.
 But with a general warranty deed, the grantee would likely have to commence legal proceedings to enforce the deed’s warranty provisions.

 This kind of legal action might be costly, and you might not get your costs reimbursed if the grantor is insolvent.
 For that reason, risk-averse buyers might prefer to couple a warranty deed with title insurance.